peterukrainetz/workout-tracker/README.md

 ## About

-Built by [Peter Ukrainetz](https://github.com/peterukrainetz) as a way to learn fullstack web development (Next.js, React, Supabase) while building something useful for any type of lifter, regardless of skill level.
+Built by [Peter Ukrainetz](https://github.com/peterukrainetz) as a way to learn fullstack web development (Next.js, React, Supabase) while building something useful and personally fulfilling.